imjoseangel/sandbox/doc/automation.md

     Server-->>Local: Automated!
 ```

-It works, and is automated.
+It works and is automated.
 But there is still some field for improvement.

 ### The second stage - Starting the Dunning-Kruger Effect

-On this stage, the team starts to gain confidence and is pretty damn sure they know a lot.
+At this stage, the team starts to gain confidence and is pretty damn sure they know a lot.
 Automation starts to grow, and the Team initiates to learn new techniques.
 They use *GIT* and *pipelines*.

 ```mermaid
 sequenceDiagram